Neck Pain Treatment

 People often forgot that our limbs are relatively heavy and external forces such as gravity are constant.
 Muscles and other structures within the body, work together to maintain any given bodily position but have a finite capacity to do so (postural fatigue).
 How quickly tissues fatigue will be dependent on multiple variables/factors including strength, conditioning of said tissues, given position, previous injuries, existing adaptations, specific medical conditions, hydration etc. In some respects, the adult human head is similar to a bowling ball in weight 10 lbs plus.
 There are a large number of muscles involved in maintaining normal head carriage, and these vary in size, strength, anchor points (origins and insertions) and thus endurance ability.
 Trying to keep a set or given position for hours on end and without moving can in many respects be equivalent to making said muscles run a preverbal marathon.
 However, the act of running involves movement and a carefully coordinated combination of muscles contracting and opposing muscles relaxing.
 Equally, there are different types of muscle contractions (concentric, eccentric, isometric), and movement typically involves a combination of these.

 Sitting for long periods requires the body to hold specific joint structures against the forces of gravity and in a set position.
 Specific muscles perform a stabilising function during any given movement.
 However, when maintaining a fixed position, all muscles involved in holding that position will be providing a stabilising role and isometrically contracting.
 In effect, prolonged isometric contractions do not give muscles or tissues a break, unlike when one moves.
 Just imagine trying to hold a feather at arm's length and without any form of support?
 Regular movement is also critical for veinous and lymphatic circulation of nutrients and waste products around the body.
 The flow is achieved via muscles contracting and relaxing, which is very different from prolonged isometric contractions.
 The foam roller article has more of an explanation about how muscle actions squeeze fluid through the veinous and lymphatic systems.
 Excessively prolonged isometric muscles contractions are generally not a normal thing for the body to be doing, and the tissues adapt accordingly.
 As tissues start to fatigue, head carriage changes and other tissues and structures are affected.
 The human body then has to adjust to the new demands placed on it.
 Such changes can result in pain, discomfort and reduced mobility and myofascial trigger points (MTrP)'s.
 For a more detailed explanation of adaptive changes (see related articles - Tissue Adaptation).
 Hence, the reader might see some reasons that pain can become chronic, and as a musculoskeletal professional, the author sees such issues all too commonly.
+Research has shown links between Trigger points and myofascial pain affecting the neck, shoulders and some forms of headaches and migraines.

 Neck pain treatment and self-help

 One can apply basic principles of risk management to help identify and help limit the occurrence of neck pain or other such musculoskeletal related conditions.
 There can be a considerable number of factors or variables concerning musculoskeletal conditions, and there is no difference with neck pain.
 Over the years, the author has developed a great deal of understanding about the types of things (factors) that can play a part in pain onset.
 In some, cases, there is an apparent either direct or indirect injury mechanism, and in other cases, there is not.
 By indirect, the author means some form of historical injury, adaptation (see related articles - Tissue Adaptation) or combination of such factors which results in biomechanical changes elsewhere within the body.
-Such changes can over time have an impact on other areas of the body, and in some cases, it may take years before the consumer notices any pain or symptoms with the neck or elsewhere.
+Such changes can over time have an impact on other areas of the body, and in some cases, it may take years before the patient notices any pain or symptoms with the neck or elsewhere.
 Typically, active people, in particular, tend to pick up on small and noticeable changes earlier on, especially elite level athletes.
 Active people use their bodies a lot, and so problems can tend to become apparent much sooner, but equally many such people have a high level of self-body awareness.

 Resolving neck pain can sometimes be challenging, especially when chronic (over six months), due to a large number of tissue adaptations that can occur over such a time.
 Equally, it can be challenging to resolve neck-related pain or other musculoskeletal issues if one cannot identify the probable cause "irritant" factor.
 One cannot manage risk if one does not know what the risk is, and there can be a vast number of variables at play.
 A relatively common reason for neck and back pain (see the related articles - back pain) can relate to an incorrect work setup, which is likely to lead to quicker muscle fatigue.
 One can create a simple and ergonomic computer setup with little cost or effort.
 An ergonomic computer setup should help, though one should still take breaks and other measures.
 See related articles and setting up ergonomic computer setup.